Kondor Path Tours

 Rest the arugula four times in boiled water (sprinkled with vinegar, sugar, and salt) to appease the itching.
 Arequipa is a land that presents itself as the protagonist of its varied gastronomy.

 Also, add a finely chopped beef loin stuffing with a good miso seasoning.
-This species, capsicum pubescens, finish cooking in the oven crowned with thin slices of cheese and is served with a good portion of cake of potatoes.
+This species, capsicum pubescens, finishes cooking in the oven, crowned with thin cheese slices, and is served with a good portion of potato cake.

 THE HUANCAINA POTATO

 The potato a la huancaína is a dish typical of the Creole cuisine of Peru.
-The earliest written references date from the late nineteenth century when “yellow potatoes a la huancaina” was served as one of the entrances at the banquet offered to Miguel Grau Seminary, then Capitan de Navío, at the National Club on June 21, 1879.
-The plate has also obtained collected in the recipes “Copy of meals for the use of the Miss Isabel Gertrudis Alfaro” (1897) and “The practical kitchen” by Boix Ferrer (1928).
+The earliest written references date from the late nineteenth century, when “yellow potatoes a la huancaina” was served as one of the entrances at the banquet offered to Miguel Grau Seminary, then Capitan de Navío, at the National Club on June 21, 1879.
+The plate has also been collected in the recipes “Copy of Meals for the Use of the Miss Isabel Gertrudis Alfaro” (1897) and “The Practical Kitchen” by Boix Ferrer (1928).

 The dish consists of a sauce made by grinding